jmeisele/unused-secondary-ip-lambda/README.md

-# aws-python-lambda-layer
+# Unused Secondary Private IPs Lambda Function
-Complete AWS Lambda Function in Python with Layer for aws-xray-sdk depedency and cloudwatch alarm
+Complete AWS Lambda Function in Python with Layer for aws-xray-sdk depedency and cloudwatch alarm to release unused secondary private IPs

 # CI
 Continuous Integration is run through GitHub actions in [ci.yml](./.github/workflows/ci.yml) on PR to `main` where we lint, test and plan out infrastructure resources.
 We add a PR comment to show the results of our Terraform efforts to plan our infrastructure.